bogdan-grozoiu/grozoiu.com/content/cv/_index.md

 ## Personal Skills
 I don’t miss a chance to coach my customers and colleagues and help them find answers to various issues all by themselves.
-I have a great experience managing mid-sized teams as well as external customer teams.
+**I have a great experience managing mid-sized teams as well as external customer teams.**
-Along the time I learned the art of developing partnerships with other teams or companies.
+**Along the time I learned the art of developing partnerships with other teams or companies.**

 ## Personal Interests
 I am passionate about green and power efficient technologies in all its shapes and forms.
-I enjoy building small home automations up to photovoltaic deployments and electrical engineering works.
+I enjoy building small home IoT automations up to photovoltaic deployments and electrical engineering works.
 What keeps me awake at midnight?
 Challenges.
 The hardest to achieve, tailor-made for the future and built upon innovative solutions.
-I am always looking forward to the next challenge to be done properly.
+**I am always looking forward to the next challenge to be properly done.**

 This CV can be downloaded [here](/docs/cv-bogdan-grozoiu.pdf)